FriendsOfSymfony/FOSHttpCacheBundle/README.md

 Banning
 -------

 Since varnish 3 banning can be used to invalidate the cache.
+Banning invalidates whole section with regular expressions, so you will need to be careful to not invalidate too much.

 Configure the varnish reverse proxies to use ban as purge instruction: